Travertine vs Brick Pavers for Your Pool Deck

-Brick pavers of different hues are easily combined for interesting effects, and the wide variety of brick colors allows owners to play light against dark, or to complement and contrast decking with architectural elements, pool design and landscaping.
+Brick or stone pavers of different hues are easily combined for interesting effects, and the wide variety of brick colors allows owners to play light against dark, or to complement and contrast decking with architectural elements, pool design, and landscaping.
 An overall herringbone or Flemish bond pattern is classic and visually interesting.
 Custom designs are easy for a professional installer.
 Finally, because brick is such a common landscape element, brick paver pool decks blend nicely with surrounding architecture and landscape elements.
-Savvy homeowners will repeat the theme with outdoor fireplaces, retaining walls, garden paths and planting bed borders.
+Savvy homeowners will repeat the theme with outdoor fireplaces, retaining walls, garden paths, and planting bed borders.
 Reasons to choose brick include:

 - Stain resistance and ease of maintenance.

 - Permanent color in a wide variety of hues.

 - Quality consistency.